diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 ### What more?

 I've tried another experiment with this and created a serverless multiplayer game sample.
 If you want to develop an HTML5 game in a serverless architecture, you can use IoT to change messages between players and implement a cheap multiplayer game.
+The performance is good enough for dynamic games.

 Multiplayer Game: [demo](http://bombermon.zanon.io) and [code](https://github.com/zanon-io/serverless-multiplayer-game)